 Dr Broinowski commented that a hallmark of Pilger’s films, poignantly presented in this work, is the focus on the human cost of the lies and power plays of Empire.

-The ‘Coming War on China’ uncovers many hidden and discomforting truths.
+The ‘Coming War on China’ discloses many hidden and discomforting truths.
 An example of this is the chapter on the Marshall Islands where the US conducted a series of nuclear tests.
 Pilger recounts the nuclear tests at Bikini Atoll in 1954 and the disastrous degradation and contamination of that atoll by a series of nuclear detonations including the 15 megaton hydrogen bomb known as Bravo.
 The subsequent treatment of the former inhabitants of neighbouring islands, who were not evacuated at the time of this nuclear test, became the fulfilment of Project 4.1 “which began as a study of mice and became a study of human beings exposed to radiation “.
 The term ‘guinea pigs’ comes to mind.

-The chapter ‘Resistance’ recounts the dogged, daily battles conducted peacefully by a range of ordinary people around the world.
+The chapter ‘Resistance’ documents the dogged, daily battles conducted peacefully by a range of ordinary people around the world.
 One example of this is the campaign by Okinawans who are opposed to U.S. military bases on their island.
 For Pilger such popular movements are the source of both inspiration and hope in the face of the threat of nuclear annihilation.

 The documentary refers to the ‘pivot to Asia’ involving almost two-thirds of all American naval forces being transferred to Asia and the Pacific in order to contain China.
 In this context, Stephen Starr from the Clinical Science Program at the University of Missouri asks: “Where does this (the pivot to Asia) end?
 What’s the purpose?
 Where are we going to stop this process before it starts a war?
 And then if the war starts, where does that end?”